-Boeing to cut workforce by 10% and reduce 787 production due to pandemic
+Boeing to cut workforce, seek liquidity as coronavirus leads to quarterly loss

 Over the weekend, Boeing canceled a $4.2-billion deal for Embraer SA’s (EMBR3.SA) commercial aviation, prompting the Brazilian company to initiate arbitration.

-It is also facing lawsuits related to the 737 MAX crashes and federal prosecutors aided by the FBI, the Department of Transportation’s inspector general are investigating the 737 MAX’s certification.
+It is also facing lawsuits related to the 737 MAX crashes and federal prosecutors aided by the FBI, the Department of Transportation’s inspector general are investigating the aircraft’s certification.

 European rival Airbus (AIR.PA) on Wednesday posted a 49% slump in first-quarter core profit and called for an industry-wide campaign to restore confidence in flying.
 It highlighted plans to save cash after gushing 8 billion euros ($8.67 billion)in the first quarter.